PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

 use parity_codec::{Encode, Decode};
 use rstd::vec::Vec;
 ```
 The import of rstd::vec::Vec is necessary to support byte vectors, which will essentially be used to handle strings in the module.

 We probably also want to map the individual domains names to specific accounts instead of storing them across all accounts.
 That’s why we replace the StorageValue import with the StorageMap import.
 Additionally, we add the ensure trait.
 This is used to test certain requirements before the variable is stored.
-It’s very important to always stick to the pattern "Verify First, Write Last", because your Runtime should never panic and also be safe against potential attacks.
 ```
 use support::{decl_module, decl_storage, decl_event, ensure, StorageMap, dispatch::Result};
 ```